Frank Selvy: NBA career

 Selvy was drafted first overall by the Baltimore Bullets in the 1954 NBA draft.
 He went on to play nine seasons in the National Basketball Association during the late 1950s and early 1960s, interrupted by a stint in the U.S. Army.
-As a professional, Selvy is mostly known for his time with the Los Angeles Lakers, teaming with Jerry West and Elgin Baylor.
+As a professional, Selvy was mostly known for his time with the Los Angeles Lakers, teaming with Jerry West and Elgin Baylor.
 He was twice an NBA All-Star.

 Drafted No. 1 overall by the Bullets, Selvy quickly moved to the Milwaukee Hawks on November 28, 1954, as the Baltimore franchise was folded.
 Selvy was drafted by Milwaukee in the dispersal draft of Baltimore players.
-Selvy averaged 19.0 points as a rookie as the Hawks finished 29-46 under Red Holzman.
+Selvy averaged 19.0 points as a rookie as the Hawks finished 29–46 under Red Holzman.

-The Hawks moved to St. Louis, Missouri in 1955-1956 and Selvy averaged 11.0 points, as future Naismith Hall of Fame inductee Bob Pettit became the centerpiece of the 33-39 Hawks.
-Selvy then missed the 1956-1957 season to military service. with the U.S. Army.
+The Hawks moved to St. Louis, Missouri in 1955–56 and Selvy averaged 11.0 points, as future Naismith Hall of Fame inductee Bob Pettit became the centerpiece of the 33–39 Hawks.
+Selvy then missed the 1956–57 season to military service with the U.S. Army.

-In 1957-1958, Selvy played a reserve role as the St. Louis Hawks captured the 1958 NBA Championship, defeating the Boston Celtics in six games.
+In 1957–58, Selvy played a reserve role, averaging only 7.5 minutes per game in 26 games, as the St. Louis Hawks captured the 1958 NBA Championship, defeating the Boston Celtics in six games.
 Selvy missed a ring, as he was traded on February 16, 1958, by the Hawks to the Minneapolis Lakers for Dick Boushka and Terry Rand.

-Selvy then played for the New York Knicks in 1958-1959, averaging 9.8 points per game for the 40-32 Knicks.
+Selvy then played for the New York Knicks in 1958–59, averaging 9.8 points per game.

-In 1959-1960, Selvy was waived by the Knicks On October 25, 1959, and quickly picked up on October 28, 1959, by the Syracuse Nationals.
-Then, On December 15, 1959, Selvy was sold by Syracuse to the Minneapolis Lakers.
-Subsequently, Selvy remained with the Lakers for last five seasons of his career.
+In the 1959–60 season, Selvy was waived by the Knicks on October 25, 1959, and quickly picked up on October 28, 1959, by the Syracuse Nationals.
+Then, on December 15, 1959, Selvy was sold by Syracuse to the Minneapolis Lakers.
+Subsequently, Selvy remained with the Lakers for the last five seasons of his career.
 He averaged 10.7 points for the Lakers in their last season in Minneapolis.
-In 1960-1961, Selvy averaged 10.8 in the first season in Los Angeles, playing alongside Elgin Baylor and Jerry West, as the team advanced to the Western Conference Finals.
+Selvy was one of the Lakers on the plane that crashed in an Iowa cornfield in 1960, during a blinding snowstorm.
+In 1960–61, Selvy averaged 10.8 points in the first season in Los Angeles, playing alongside Elgin Baylor and Jerry West, as the team advanced to the Western Division Finals.

-In 1961-1962, the Lakers finished 54-26 as Selvy averaged 14.7 points and the Lakers advanced to the 1962 NBA Finals, losing to the Boston Celtics in seven games.
-Selvy averaged 12.1 points, 4.7 rebounds and 4.0 assists in the Finals.
+In 1961–62, the Lakers finished 54–26 as Selvy averaged 14.7 points.
+They advanced to the 1962 NBA Finals, losing to the Boston Celtics in seven games.
+Selvy averaged 12.1 points, 4.7 rebounds, and 4.0 assists in the Finals.

-The Lakers advanced to the NBA Finals again in 1962-1963, with Selvy averaging 10.3 points, 3.6 rebounds and 3.5 assists per game.
-The Lakers again lost to the Celtics in six games in the Finals, with Selvy averaging 7.5 points in the series.
+The Lakers advanced to the NBA Finals again in 1962–63, with Selvy averaging 10.3 points, 3.6 rebounds, and 3.5 assists per game.
+They lost to the Celtics in six games, with Selvy averaging 7.5 points in the series.

-Selvy averaged 10.8 points, 3.7 rebounds and 2.8 assists in his nine-season NBA Career and played in the 1955 & 1962 NBA All-Star Games.
+Selvy averaged 10.8 points, 3.7 rebounds, and 2.8 assists in his nine-season NBA Career and played in the 1955 and 1962 NBA All-Star Games.